akvo/agrastat/docs/user-guide.rst

 .. image:: /images/manage_news_feed.jpg

-If you want to stop following a dataset (or organization or user), go to the dataset's page (e.g. by selecting a link to it in your News feed) and select the "Unfollow" button.
+If you want to stop following a dataset (or organization or user), go to the dataset"s page (e.g. by selecting a link to it in your News feed) and select the "Unfollow" button.

 Managing your user profile